Skip to main content

 Dubai Speed Limits

-In Dubai, the speed limit will vary depending on the type of road.
-The speed limit in Dubai on major highways, such as Sheikh Zayed Road and Emirates Road, are ranging from 100 to 120 km/h for light vehicles.
+The Dubai speed limits will vary depending on the type of road.
+The Dubai highway speed limit, such as on Sheikh Zayed Road and Emirates Road, ranges from 100 to 120 km/h for light vehicles.
 In contrast, internal roads may have lower limits between 60 and 80 km/h.
 When compared to other Emirates, Dubai's speed limits are generally similar, with slight variations in specific areas.
+While these limits remain standard, enforcement intensity and lane discipline rules have been tightened in recent updates.

 Abu Dhabi Speed Limits

 Much like Dubai, Abu Dhabi has varying speed limits depending on the road type.
-Major highways, such as Sheikh Khalifa Bin Zayed Highway and Abu Dhabi-Al Ain Road, have speed limits of 100 - 140 km/h for light vehicles.
+Major highways, such as Sheikh Khalifa Bin Zayed Highway speed limit of 100-140, and Abu Dhabi’s Al Ain Road speed limit is 140 km/h for light vehicles.
 Internal roads in residential and urban areas may have lower speed limits ranging from 60 to 80 km/h.
-Overall, the speed limits in Abu Dhabi are comparable to those in Dubai and other Emirates.
+Some Abu Dhabi roads now use variable speed limits that can change based on weather, traffic flow, or visibility conditions.
+Overall, the Abu Dhabi speed limit is comparable to those in Dubai and other Emirates.

 Speed Limits in Other Emirates

 Other emirates, including Sharjah, Ajman, and Ras Al Khaimah, also have varying speed limits based on the type of road.
 Other Emirates in the UAE typically adhere to guidelines similar to those of Dubai and Abu Dhabi.
 Major highways maintain speed limits of approximately 100 to 120 km/h, while internal roads generally range from 60 to 80 km/h.
-So, for example, the Emirates road speed limit is set at 120km/h, while the Sheikh Khalifa highway speed limit is 160km/h.
+So, for example, the Emirates road speed limit is set at 120km/h, while the Sheikh Khalifa highway speed limit was 160 km/h but has been reduced to 140 km/h in 2025.

 Considering how quiet and humble it is, Umm al Quwain's speed limit is set at 80km/h, and the police have recently installed 14 speed cameras to ensure those violating the limit are caught.

-Talking about new regulations, motorists should also be aware that the new Itihad Road Sharjah speed limit has changed from 100km/h to now 80km/h.
+Talking about new regulations, motorists should also be aware that the Al Wahda Road and the new Etihad Road Sharjah speed limit has changed from 100km/h to 80km/h.
+Drivers should be aware that the Sharjah speed limit grace usually allows a 20 km/h buffer above the posted speed limit, helping motorists avoid fines when driving slightly over the limit.

 As you travel between Emirates, it is crucial to familiarize yourself with the local speed limits on each road to ensure safe and responsible driving.